cuttlefishh/python-for-data-analysis/README.md

 We will start with an introduction to the command line in Week 1, so that everyone is familiar with basic Unix commands.

 Weeks 2-4 will be an introduction to programming using Python.
-The main text will be Shaw's _Learn Python The Hard Way_.
+The main text will be Shaw's _Learn Python 3 the Hard Way_.
 For those with experience in a programming language other than Python, Lutz's _Learning Python_ will provide a more thorough introduction to programming Python.

 Also in Weeks 2-4, we will learn to use IPython and IPython Notebooks (also called Jupyter), a much richer Python experience than the Unix command line or Python interpreter.